DewellGuerand/LINMA2471---Project/report/main.typ

 )
 with $beta in [0,1]$

-A classical choice is $gamma = 1/L$ were $L$ is the smoothness constant of the objective.

-Momentum increases the influence of recent gradients while gradually forgetting older ones, which often accelerates convergence, especially in ill-conditioned problems.
+Momentum increases the influence of recent gradients while gradually vanishing older ones, which often accelerates convergence.

-The more detailed algorithm is described as follow :
+The more detailed algorithm is described as follows :

 #figure(
   kind: "algorithm",